JUYAA-Media/juyaa-co/docs/Revenue/anchor-fund.md

 The Anchor Fund is a long-term, values-aligned investment portfolio designed to:

-- Provide stable, predictable income to sustain the co-op’s daily operations.
+- Provide stable, predictable income to sustain The Collective’s daily operations.
 - Build capital reserves for future growth and strategic initiatives.
 - Act as a financial buffer against the cyclical and unpredictable nature of film and TV production revenues.